KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

   - Recruiter X receives a credential claiming that John Doe has a Doctorate in Rocket Science (modelled as "diploma").
     - That credential is issued by University of the North.
-  - University of the North, in a separate credential, claims to be an authority for claims of type "diploma" with default depth 0.
+  - University of the North, in a separate credential, claims to be an authority for claims of type "diploma" with default delegation depth 0.
     - That second credential was issued by Ministry of Education.
-  - Ministry of Education, in a separate credential, claims to be an authority for "diploma" claims, with depth 1.
+  - Ministry of Education, in a separate credential, claims to be an authority for "diploma" claims, with delegation depth 1.
     - That third credential is signed by Government of Country X.
-  - Government of Country X, in a separate credential, claims to be authoritative for claim "diploma" with depth 3.
+  - Government of Country X, in a separate credential, claims to be authoritative for claim "diploma" with delegation depth 3.
     - That third credential is explicitly trusted by the verifier (see below).
   - As a result, Recruiter X implicitly trusts John Doe's diploma.